snapshot-labs/sx-starknet/README.md

 Tests are separated into three categories:

-- Ethereum tests in `tests/ethereum`: they are tests for our solidity contracts
+- Ethereum tests in `tests/ethereum`: Tests for our solidity contracts
-- Starknet tests in `tests/starknet`: they are tests for our cairo contracts
+- Starknet tests in `tests/starknet`: Tests for our cairo contracts
-- Crosschain tests in `tests/crosschain`: they are tests that will do a full flow of interaction between cairo <-> solidity code
+- Cross chain tests in `tests/crosschain`: Tests that will cover interaction between L1 and L2 contracts.

-To run those tests, you need to install and run `starknet-devent`, and run `
+To run these tests locally:

-#### Install and run StarkNet Devnet (In a separate terminal):
+#### Install and run [StarkNet Devnet](https://github.com/Shard-Labs/starknet-devnet) (In a separate terminal):
 ```bash
 pip install starknet-devnet
 starknet-devnet -p 8000